ssebastian0626/DSEM-assignment-4-/README.md

 ### Data preparation for the model

-- Regions + centroids (+EEZ but Austria does not have see, so we dont do that)
+- Regions + centroids (+EEZ but Austria does not have see, so we dont do that) - Done
 - Land eligibility + renewable potentials (Since we need the landeligibility data for patential calculations)
 - Weather (ERA5 + atlite + capacity factors)
 - Existing power plants + load + population + technology costs